 The Complicated Loop

 Add the largest bead, then take a breath and stretch your hands.
 This next section is the most challenging.
-It has three parts which makes it a little complicated.
+This section has three parts which makes it a little complicated.
 The hard part, though, is that every time I tied a knot, it would pull at the loops, and I would have to reshape them.
-My only tip to help with that frustration is to push the knots tight with your finger tip instead of pulling them tight with the strand of hemp.
+My only tip to help with that frustration is to push the knots tight with your fingertip instead of pulling them tight with the strand of hemp.
 (Also, my pictures don’t have the large bead on the necklace, so don’t let that confuse you.)